Shock Wave in the Beirut Explosion: Theory and Video Analysis: Video Analysis

-To examine the evolution of $l$ and how it compares to the dependence on $R$ as predicted by Eq.~\eqref{main}, we compare $l$ to $\sqrt{\ln{R}}$, as shown in Fig.~\ref{fig:Landau}.
-Eq.~\eqref{main} predicts that $l$ grows linearly with $\sqrt{\ln{R}}$, so we fit a linear function to the measurements.
-Indeed, we observe a significant linear trend, with a coefficient of determination of 0.91, confirming that Eq.~\eqref{main} can be applied to the evolution of the high-pressure layer in a weak spherical shock.
+With $R$ and $\ell$ determined for each frame, we examine how the thickness of the high-pressure layer evolves with shock radius.
+To compare the measurements with the prediction of Eq.~\eqref{main}, we plot $\ell$ versus $\sqrt{\ln R}$, as shown in Fig.~\ref{fig:Landau}.
+Equation~\eqref{main} predicts that $\ell$ should grow linearly with $\sqrt{\ln R}$.
+We therefore fit a linear function to the data and observe a strong linear trend, with a coefficient of determination of 0.9.
+This agreement supports the applicability of Eq.~\eqref{main} to the evolution of the high-pressure layer in a weak spherical shock.